SHxKenzuto/orango/README.md

 # orango
 Orango is a new interpreted language for microcontrollers.
-This repository contains the implementation of an interpreter for this language
+This repository contains the implementation of an interpreter for this language.